TobiD-S/Book-Search-App/README.md

 # Book-Search-App
-A web app that allows the user search for books
+A web app that allows the user search for books, made with HTML, CSS and vanilla JavaScript.